Eric Giesecke – Principal and Co-Founder

 Mr. Love holds a BA in Plan II Honors, magna cum laude, from The University of Texas at Austin, where he graduated with Phi Beta Kappa honors and departmental distinction.
 He also holds an MBA from the Stanford Graduate School of Business and an MA from the Stanford University Graduate School of Education.

-Mr. Lazier is Managing Partner of TD Investment Company.
-TD makes private equity investments, primarily in search funds.
-Mr. Lazier also serves as President of American Security Products, a leading manufacturer of high-security safes.
-He has served as Controller, Vice President of Sales and Co-President of Nelson Nameplate Company, a manufacturer of durable graphics and membrane switches based in Los Angeles, California.
-Prior to joining Nelson, Mr. Lazier worked as an engineer with IBM Corporation from 1982 to 1984.
-He is currently on the board of Nelson-Miller, American Security Products, Columbia Sanitary Products and CALO.
-He has also served on the board of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
-Mr. Lazier received his Bachelor’s Degree in Industrial Engineering from Northwestern University.
+Mr. Lazier is a private investor who has made more than 130 investments in search funds.
+He is also the president of American Security Products, a leading manufacturer of high-security safes.
+From 1984 to 2011, Mr. Lazier served as Controller, Vice President of Sales and then Co-President of Nelson Nameplate Company, a manufacturer of membrane switches and product identification based in Los Angeles, California.
+From 1982 to 1984, he worked as an engineer for IBM Corporation.
+Mr. Lazier currently sits on the boards of American Security Products, Columbia Sanitary Products, Datum Technologies, and Gogotech.
+He has previously served on the boards of Glendale Memorial Hospital Foundation, the San Gabriel Valley Habitat for Humanity and St. Mark’s Episcopal Church.
+He received his Bachelor’s Degree in Industrial Engineering from Northwestern University.

 Mr. Tudor is an active investor with diverse experience in operating, acquiring and scaling high-growth businesses.
 He is Managing Partner of Ravenscourt Partners, a private investment firm focused on teaming with executives to build leading middle market, technology-enabled service companies.
 Ravenscourt invests in business opportunities with compelling value propositions, strong growth potential and top management teams.
 He spent nine years as a senior executive at Asurion, the leading global provider of technology protection services, which grew from $225 million to $4.8 billion in revenue during his tenure.
 Prior to that, he raised a search fund and was co-founder and President of Clear Creek Environmental.
 Mr. Tudor received a Bachelor of Arts in History from Brown University and a Masters of Business Administration from the Stanford Graduate School of Business.